 The practical side has no problem tossing out the unnecessary, but the sentimental side knows that memories are needed.

 I recently discovered that a cousin’s young daughter has caught the Pokémon fever.
-My children’s cherished collection is on its way to her…but I’m keeping the box…I’ll find a use for it somehow, for when it comes to life’s trophies, I don’t want to let go.
+My children’s cherished collection is on its way to her…but I’m keeping the box…I’ll find a use for it somehow, for when it comes to life’s trophies, I can’t let go.

 I “gotta catch ‘em all”!